veithen/veithen.github.io/_posts/2015-02-14-requirejs-google-analytics.md

     ga('send', 'pageview');
 });
 ~~~

+`require` will load `analytics.js` asynchronously and execute the callback function once the script has been loaded.
+That piece of code therefore has the same asynchronicity properties as the original tracking code.

 As noted in a [previous post][3], the user may have blocked Google Analytics in which case loading `analytics.js` fails.
 The consequence is that the require callback is never executed.
 For page tracking, this is not an issue, but consider